sc-zhang/AlleleFinder/README.md

 **Notice:** the name of Chromosomes should be like: Chr01X, "X" means consecutive uppercase letters from A to Z, means different alleles, for example, if there are 4 alleles, the names should be: Chr01A,Chr01B,Chr01C,Chr01D
+**Notice:** the gff3 files must contain "gene" records, or you can use "sed" command to change "mRNA" to "gene" for some downloaded gff3 files.
 **Notice:** there must no '-' in gene id